 The concrete Environment Record method SetMutableBinding for declarative environment records attempts to change the bound value of the current binding of the identifier whose name is the value of the argument N to the value of argument V. A binding for N must already exist.
-If the binding is an immutable binding, a TypeError is always thrown.
-The S argument is ignored because strict mode does not change the meaning of setting bindings in declarative environment records.
+If the binding is an immutable binding, a TypeError is thrown if S is true.

 - 1. Let envRec be the declarative environment record for which the method was invoked. - 2.
 Assert: envRec must have a binding for N. - 3.
 If the binding for N in envRec is a mutable binding, change its bound value to V. - 4.
-Else this must be an attempt to change the value of an immutable binding so throw a TypeError exception.
+Else this must be an attempt to change the value of an immutable binding so if S if true throw a TypeError exception.